 docker-compose up -d

-After roughly 60 seconds, the existing MMS data automatically imports into Scylla.
+After roughly 60 seconds, the existing MMS data automatically imports into ScyllaDB.
 Now let’s access the web console and see what it has to offer.

 Accessing the Web Console

 The web console can be accessed at http://127.0.0.1.
 Once in, you should see the screen below.
 The web console has the ability to upload photos from your computer for a mutant in the catalog.
 Before we can do that, we will need to add the binary blob columns to the catalog keyspace.
 This can be done by clicking on Keyspaces -> Alter.

 Next, we can view the Mutant Catalog by clicking on Mutant -> Catalog.
 Notice how the mutant information is displayed but there are no pictures?
 Let’s change that by clicking on the empty image for the first mutant.

 In this image below, we can see the latest tracking details for the mutant, change the image, edit the mutant’s details from the catalog, and delete the mutant from the catalog.
 To change the picture, click on “Change Image” and select a file from your computer to use for that mutant.
 When finished, click on Mutant-> Catalog to see the updated list of mutants with the correct pictures.
 Repeat the process for the other two mutants.

 To add a Mutant, click on Mutant -> Add Mutant.
 Enter the details for the mutant followed by clicking on the Add Mutant button.
 To see the updated Catalog, click on Mutant -> Catalog.
 The default image for newly added mutants is a question mark and you can feel free to change it.

 Another feature of the web console is that it has a built-in load generator that can populate the tracking keyspace with data.
 Even after a mutant is added to the Mutant Catalog, tracking data continues to be generated.
 To start the load generator, click Tools -> Start Load Generator